 - 1. Faculty members with full-time appointments who do not have continuing membership on a heavy-load elected, institutional or administrative committee must nominate themselves for both heavy-load and light-load elected committees.
 In addition, a faculty member need serve on only one heavy-load elected, institutional or administrative committee at a time. - 2.
 After four years of continuous service on heavy-load committees, the faculty member may choose a one-year sabbatical from heavy-load committee service.
-Since the length of service on all heavy-load committees, with the exception of Rank and Tenure, is two years, the sabbatical follows two terms of service. - 3.
-Exemptions from committee service may be made by the Vice President for Academic Affairs for such reasons as appointment to major non-FGA committees or heavy university responsibilities.
+Since the length of service on all heavy-load committees, with the exception of Rank and Tenure, is two years, the sabbatical follows two terms of service.

-- 4. The Faculty Affairs Committee oversees the election process for all committees.
+- 3. Exemptions from committee service may be made by the Vice President for Academic Affairs for such reasons as appointment to major non-FGA committees or heavy university responsibilities. - 4.
 Ballots for each committee will have at least twice as many nominees as there are positions to be filled.
-FAC will follow these steps to determine the slate of candidates for committee elections: - a.
-Faculty members must complete the self-nomination form.
-Voting will proceed on two ballots, one for all heavy-load committees and one for all light-load committees. - b.
-If a faculty member does not fill out the form or fills out the form incorrectly, the Faculty Affairs Committee will add that faculty member to the ballot for a committee on which he/she is eligible to serve. - c.
-Preference will be given to first choices.
-However, if there are not a sufficient number of candidates to fill a given slate, FAC will select by lot from the second and, if needed for a full slate, third choices on the self-nomination forms. - 5.
+All faculty who designate a particular committee as first choice will appear on the ballot for that committee unless they have already been elected to a committee for which their names were included in order to provide a complete slate of nominees.
+When it is necessary to go to the second choices to make a full slate, all individuals who designate a particular committee as second choice will appear on the ballot. - 5.
+The Faculty Affairs Committee, which oversees the election process for all committees, determines the slate of candidates for each committee, using faculty preference and committee membership restrictions as guides.
+The first ballot circulated elects members to the Faculty Affairs Committee, followed by Rank and Tenure, Undergraduate Admissions Standards and Review, Planning and Budget, Undergraduate Curriculum Committee, and Undergraduate Academic Committee. - 6.
 Votes are counted by members of the Faculty Affairs Committee or, in case of a necessity, a member of the committee with a representative from the Vice President for Academic Affairs' office staff.
-In case of a tie, the name of the candidate is drawn by lot. - 6.
-If vacancies are created by resignations from the committee between elections, the Faculty Affairs Committee will consult the ballots from the previous election and select the faculty member with the next largest number of votes from the original slate who is still available to complete the unexpired term. - 7.
+In case of a tie, the name of the candidate is drawn by lot. - 7.
+If vacancies are created by resignations from the committee between elections, the Faculty Affairs Committee will consult the ballots from the previous election and select the faculty member with the next largest number of votes from the original slate who is still available to complete the unexpired term. - 8.
 One slot may be added to the Undergraduate Curriculum Committee, the Undergraduate Academic Committee, and the Undergraduate Admissions Standards and Review Committee when elections have been completed, for the appointment of faculty members beyond the first year of service who have not been elected to a committee and who wish to serve.
 The Faculty Affairs Committee, after consultation with the Vice President for Academic Affairs, may appoint these continuing faculty with attention to issues involving representation from various departments and colleges, balance between liberal arts and professional programs.